Moving to Osaka, Japan

 If you are thinking about moving to Osaka, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Osaka can vary greatly depending on the location and size of the property.
 For instance, in the city center, a one-bedroom apartment may cost around 80,000 to 100,000 yen per month, while a three-bedroom apartment can range from 200,000 to 250,000 yen.
 Outside the city center, the cost can be significantly lower, with a one-bedroom apartment costing around 50,000 to 70,000 yen and a three-bedroom apartment ranging from 120,000 to 150,000 yen per month.
-It's important to note that these are just averages and actual prices can be higher or lower," remarked one expat who made the move to Osaka.
+It's important to note that these are just averages and actual prices can be higher or lower," said one expat who made the move to Osaka.

 Should I buy or rent a home in Osaka?